 Several politicians in Greece back then had no time for Antetokounmpo.
-Today, as the “Greek Freak” became the King of basketball, the same people who were once sarcastic about his name and African roots, are displaying affection and pride for his achievements.
+Today, as the “Greek Freak” became the King of basketball, the same people who once spoke of him and his African roots with sarcasm are displaying affection and pride for his achievements.

-Current PM Kyriakos Mitsotakis, who celebrated the Milwaukee Bucks’ championship, was among those who voted against the legislation to give second-generation kids citizenship in 2016.
+Current PM Kyriakos Mitsotakis, who celebrated the Milwaukee Bucks’ championship, was among those who voted against legislation granting second-generation kids citizenship in 2016.

 — Kyriakos Mitsotakis (@kmitsotakis) July 21, 2021

 Antetokounmpo was stateless in Greece until his NBA draft candidacy

 Antetokounmpo, like dozens of thousands of second-generation migrants from every corner of the world, was stateless and black in Greece during the 1990s and early 2000s when racism and xenophobia were on the rise.

 As the son of African immigrants who had gone to Greece illegally, he was perpetually vulnerable to attacks by racist militants and to threats of deportation to Nigeria, a country he had never even visited.

 He sold watches, handbags, and sunglasses on the streets of Athens to survive.
 Before he was drafted 15th overall by the Milwaukee Bucks in the 2013 NBA draft, he was just another black kid on the block.

 “Eight years ago, eight and a half years ago, when I came to the league, I didn’t know where my next meal would come from,” the Greek Freak said in remarks to the press in 2021.
 “My mom was selling stuff in the street.
 Now I’m here sitting at the top of the top.
 I’m extremely blessed.”